ecphp/api-gw-authentication-bundle/docs/pages/installation.rst

         defaults:
             env: acceptance # Available values are: acceptance, intra, production, user

-Optionaly, to use your own public and private key, then you do not need this package.
+Optionally, to use your own public and private key, then you do not need this package.
 Simply enable the bundle `lexik/jwt-authentication-bundle`_ and follow their documentation.

 However, if you still want this package and your own keys, edit the configuration as such